 The downward angle of a wing in relation to a horizontal cross-section line; aka CATHEDRAL.
 See DIHEDRAL.

 The hard-surfaced or paved area around a hangar.

 ARM In aircraft weight and balance, as well as load distribution, it is the distance from the CENTER OF GRAVITY (c/g) to some point.
 For computations, arms measured forward from the c/g are positive (+n) and those measured aft of the c/g are negtive (-n).

 A vacuum-powered panel instrument that displays pitch and roll movements about the lateral and longitudinal axes; aka Attitude Indicator.

-The ratio of the span to the chord of an airfoil—a high-aspect ratio wing has wide span and narrow chord, and vice-versa for a low-aspect ratio wing.
+The ratio of the span to the chord of an airfoil—a high-aspect-ratio wing has a wide span and narrow chord, and vice-versa for a low-aspect-ratio wing.

 Automatic rotation of rotary blades from a helicopter in an unpowered glide or the forward movement of an autogyro.